Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions: Noisy Quench

 Finally, in this section we study the scaling of the rate function and its topological aspects in the presence of noise.
 The dynamical free energy and corresponding dynamical topological order parameter are shown in Fig.~\ref{fig5}(a) for the noiseless case ($\xi=0$), Fig.~\ref{fig5}(b) for $\xi=0.1$, and Fig.~\ref{fig5}(c) for $\xi=0.4$, which corresponds to Fig.~\ref{fig3}(b).
 For noiseless and weak noise cases the clear cusps in $g(t)$ and the quantization and jumps in the associated DTOP are clearly visible.
 In Fig.~\ref{fig3}(b), the shift in the critical modes for $\xi=0.1$ is very tiny which results in very small changes in the dynamical quantum phase transition critical times $t^{\ast}$.
 Nevertheless, for a strong noise $\xi=0.4$ the cusps in $g(t)$ are not clearly visible but by a careful examination the occurrence of cusps at the critical times can be observed.
 This is further supported by the readily noticeable jumps in the corresponding DTOP as an indicator of DQPTs, (Fig.~\ref{fig5}(c)).
 The extra picks in $g(t)$ in the case of strong noise are indeed smooth and result from the appearance of \textit{nearly} maximally mixed state at $k=0$, which is clearly visible in the transition probability for $\xi=0.4$ in Fig.~\ref{fig3}(b).
 A note should be made that even though the system has two critical modes $k^{\ast}_\beta=-k^{\ast}_\alpha$ at which $p_k^{\ast}=1/2$, the symmetry of the eigenvalues ($\pm\varepsilon_k(h_f)$) with regard to $k=0$ causes the dynamical free energy to disclose a single critical time scale.

 Similar to equilibrium phase transitions, one of the main challenges with the DQPT concept is to look for fundamental concepts like universality and scaling.
 Having established appearance of DQPTs in the presence of noise, we now turn to address the question of scaling and universality at dynamical free energy.
 In a one-dimensional system, it has been shown that, for a sudden quench, the dynamical free energy indicates power-law scaling in the vicinity of the critical time, i.e., $|g(t)-g(t^*)|\sim|(t-t^*)/t^*|^\nu$, with $\nu=1$~\cite{Heyl2015PRL}.
 Moreover, the same scaling has been also confirmed for noiseless ramp quench in a one-dimensional system for all values of sweep velocity~\cite{Zamani2024}.
 While for two-dimensional systems the scaling law is logarithmic for a sudden quench case~\cite{Heyl2015PRL}.
 In a similar vein, we have probed the scaling behavior of the dynamical free energy close to the DQPT time scale $t^*$, and the findings are represented in Fig.~\ref{fig6}.
 The numerical results shows that the dynamical free energy in the presence of noise scales in a power-law manner with exponent $\nu\simeq 1$, for all values of the sweep velocity and any noise intensity, similar to that of the noiseless case~\cite{Zamani2024}.
 This means that the universal scaling exponent does not change in the presence of a white noise.
 It should be emphasize that in the sudden quench case the model does not show DQPTs.
+It is important to note that we assumed the system's state after the quench to be the noise-averaged pure state, and the dynamical free energy is derived under this assumption; therefore, the reliability of our results hinges on this assumption.